waiphyodev/ask-vipassana/memory-bank/progress.md

 - [x] Improved message styling with distinct role-based appearance
 - [x] Added glow and shine animations to message bubbles
 - [x] Sound feedback for meditation timer completion
+- [x] Auto-scroll to bottom when new messages appear

 ### Backend Integration
 - [x] API route for chat functionality